pulumi/workshops/aws-advanced-cicd/README.md

 ### 📚 IV.
 Concepts

-**Test in isolation** refers to the practice of testing components or units of an application without the interference from other parts of the system.
+**Test in isolation** refers to the practice of testing components or units of an application without interference from other parts of the system.

 **Pulumi Deployments Review Stacks** An ephemeral isolated Pulumi Stack to test your IaC via a number of configurations.